BradNichol/todo-app-react/README.md

 ## Objectives
 1. To develop a front-end application that utilises all CRUD operations using State Management in React.
+2. Create a serverless Express.js API via the Serverless framework, using AWS Lambda.
-2. Connect the front-end with a MySQL database backend hosted on AWS.
+2. Connect the front-end with a MySQL database backend hosted on AWS RDS, via Express API.

 ## Wireframes & Prototype Mockup
 1. Initial template